geehokim/FedACG/README.md

 We provide the theoretical convergence rate of our algorithm and demonstrate remarkable performance gains in terms of accuracy and communication efficiency compared to the state-of-the-art methods, especially with low client participation rates.

 ## 🌈 News
 **[2024.
-06. 15]** 🚀 We have added the code for the existing algorithms: FedDyn, FedLC, FedMLB, FedNTD and FedDecorr
+06. 15]** 🚀 We have added the code for the existing algorithms: FedDyn, FedLC, FedMLB, FedNTD and FedDecorr.

 **[2024.
 06. 14]** 🛗 We now can perform FL training in parallel and have released the code for the existing algorithms: FedAvg, FedProx, FedAvgM, and FedAdam.